lamont-cookbooks/sk_ruby/README.md

 * Omnibus Chef >= 11.6.0

-DO NOT SUBMIT pull requests for earlier Chef versions, or for non-omnibus Chef support.
+DO NOT SUBMIT pull requests for earlier Chef versions.

 ## Cookbook Dependencies